What is Nancy Pelosi's deal with Alexandria Ocasio-Cortez?

 "I don't believe it was a good idea for Dems to blindly trust the Trump admin when so many kids have died in their custody.
 It's a huge mistake.
 This admin also refuses to hand over docs to Congress on the whereabouts of families.
 People's lives are getting bargained, & for what?"

+"'A glass of water could've [beat a 20-yr incumbt]' 'The Green Dream or whatever' 'Their public whatever' Those aren't quotes from me; they're from the Speaker.
+Having respect for ourselves doesn't mean we lack respect for her.
+It means we won't let everyday people be dismissed."

-Neither one seems likely to back down.
+Neither Pelosi or Ocasio-Cortez seems likely to back down.
 Which means this story is only going to get more interesting -- and potentially problematic for Democrats trying to keep control of the House and win back the White House next November.